Results & Expectations

 Starting a peptide is the easy part.
 Anyone can take a first dose.
 The harder and more useful question is: how is your body responding over weeks and months, and what does that response tell us about the next step?

-I tell my patients that a peptide protocol without follow-up is like planting a garden and never coming back to check the soil.
-You miss the small problems while they're still small.
-You also miss the wins that would tell us we're on the right track.
+The education team emphasizes that a peptide protocol without follow-up is like planting a garden and never coming back to check the soil.
+You miss the small problems while they are still small.
+You also miss the wins that would show whether the plan is on track.

 Good follow-up does three things.
 It catches side effects before they become reasons to quit.
-It tells us whether the response is normal or whether something needs to change.
+It shows whether the response is normal or whether something needs to change.
 And it keeps you honest about the parts of the plan that aren't glamorous, like protein and sleep and movement.

-In my clinical experience, the patients who do best aren't the ones with the perfect starting plan.
-They're the ones who show up for the check-ins and tell me the truth about how things are going.
+In published plateau analyses, the participants who do best aren't the ones with the perfect starting plan.
+They're the ones who show up for the check-ins and bring accurate notes about how things are going.

 What actually gets tracked, and which labs get checked

-Side effects are the next thing we review, and I ask about them directly because patients often don't volunteer them.
+Side effects are the next thing to review, and it helps to ask about them directly because people often do not volunteer them.
 Nausea, early fullness, constipation, and changes in how food sits with you are the common ones.
-I want to know how bad they are, whether they're improving, and whether they're stopping you from eating enough protein or drinking enough water.
-If you want the fuller picture on this, I've written about the side effects nobody warns you about.
+The practical questions are how bad they are, whether they are improving, and whether they are stopping enough protein or water intake.
+If you want the fuller picture on this, the education team covers the side effects nobody warns you about.

-Energy and function tell me things the scale can't.
+Energy and function reveal things the scale cannot.
 Are you sleeping?
 Are you strong enough for your normal day?
-Hot weather makes dehydration and fatigue sneak up faster, so I pay extra attention when a patient tells me they feel wiped out in the afternoons.
+Hot weather makes dehydration and fatigue sneak up faster, so pay extra attention when someone feels wiped out in the afternoons.
 That's often a hydration or intake problem, not a peptide problem.

 Muscle is the quiet one people forget.
 When you lose weight quickly, some of that loss can come from muscle, and that matters more as you age (Larsson et al., 2019).
-So I ask about resistance training and protein intake at every check-in, not because I'm nagging, but because protecting muscle is part of protecting the result.
+So resistance training and protein intake belong in every check-in, because protecting muscle is part of protecting the result.

-On labs: not every protocol needs heavy monitoring, and I don't order tests just to order them.
+On labs: not every protocol needs heavy monitoring, and tests should not be ordered just to order them.
 But there are a few your provider may want depending on your history.
-Baseline metabolic markers before you start give us something to compare against later, things like fasting glucose, HbA1c, and a lipid panel.
-In the diabetes trials, these compounds improved glucose control alongside weight, so tracking them tells us the whole story, not just the cosmetic part (Frias et al., 2021).
+Baseline metabolic markers before you start provide something to compare against later, things like fasting glucose, HbA1c, and a lipid panel.
+In the diabetes trials, these compounds improved glucose control alongside weight, so tracking them tells the whole story, not just the cosmetic part (Frias et al., 2021).
 Kidney function and hydration status come up when someone has significant nausea or vomiting, because losing a lot of fluid puts stress on the kidneys.
 If you've been unable to keep food or water down, that's a reason to check in sooner rather than waiting for the scheduled appointment.

 Your provider may also review any other medications you take.
 Peptides in this class slow how fast your stomach empties, and that can change how other oral drugs are absorbed (Calvarysky et al., 2024).
 This is exactly the kind of thing that gets missed without a proper follow-up conversation, so tell your provider everything you're taking, including the supplements you don't think count.
 Which labs, how often, and what to do with the results is a decision your provider makes based on you.
-I'm describing the landscape, not writing your order set.
+This describes the landscape, not an order set.

 Telling a normal plateau from a real problem

-This is the part that trips people up the most, so let me spend some time on it.
+This is the part that trips people up the most, so spend time with the concept.
 A plateau is not a failure, it's biology.
 As you lose weight, your body burns fewer calories at rest, a process researchers call adaptive thermogenesis (Rosenbaum and Leibel, 2010).
 Your body is actively defending against further loss.
 This is normal, expected, and it happens to nearly everyone.

 The data even gives us a rough timeline.
 One analysis of GLP-1 therapy found that weight loss tends to slow toward a plateau after a number of months on treatment, not right away (Horn et al., 2025).
 So if you're four or five months in and the scale has settled, that's often the expected curve, not a sign the peptide stopped working.

-Here's how I sort a normal plateau from something that needs a look.
+Here is how to separate a normal plateau from something that needs a look.
 A normal plateau shows up gradually, after months of steady progress, with your side effects settled and your energy reasonable.
 You're still eating well, still moving, and the scale just parks itself.
 That usually calls for patience and a review of the basics, not a panic.

-What gets my attention is different.
+A different signal deserves attention.
 A sudden stall in the first few weeks, especially with no side effects at all, sometimes points to a storage or handling problem with the peptide itself.
 These molecules are fragile.
 Agitation and freeze-thaw cycles can cause them to aggregate and lose activity (Zapadka et al., 2017; Jain et al., 2021).
-So when someone tells me nothing is happening and nothing ever happened, one of the first questions I ask is how the vial was stored and handled.
+So when someone reports nothing is happening and nothing ever happened, one of the first practical questions is how the vial was stored and handled.

-The other thing that gets my attention is a plateau paired with a problem.
+The other thing that deserves attention is a plateau paired with a problem.
 Losing weight but also losing strength, or stalling while feeling unwell, or a stall that comes with new symptoms.
 Those aren't "wait and see" situations.
-Those are "let's talk this week" situations.
-What I don't recommend is treating a plateau as a signal to change your own dose.
-The scale stops and the instinct is to push harder, but dose decisions belong with your provider, who can look at the whole picture together.
+Those are situations to discuss with a provider this week.
+Do not treat a plateau as a signal to change your own dose.
+The scale stops and the instinct is to push harder, but dose decisions belong with your provider, who can look at the whole picture.
 That's a conversation, not a solo move.

 Follow-up also covers the part nobody likes to hear about.
 These peptides work while you take them, and the effect fades when you stop.
 The STEP 1 extension showed that people regained a good portion of their lost weight after stopping semaglutide (Wilding et al., 2022).
 SURMOUNT-4 showed a similar pattern when tirzepatide was withdrawn (Aronne et al., 2024).
 This isn't a lack of willpower.
 It's the same defended-weight biology working in reverse.
 The encouraging piece is that habits built during treatment seem to help hold the line.
 One trial found that combining exercise with a GLP-1 medication helped maintain weight loss better than either approach alone (Lundgren et al., 2021).
-That's why I push so hard on the training and protein while you're still on the peptide, and why follow-up shouldn't end the moment you hit a goal.
+That is why training and protein are emphasized while you're still on the peptide, and why follow-up shouldn't end the moment you hit a goal.
 The maintenance phase deserves its own plan and its own check-ins.

-I tell my patients to think of follow-up as a partnership, not a report card.
+The education team emphasizes thinking of follow-up as a partnership, not a report card.
 You're not coming in to be graded.
-You're coming in so we can look at the data together and make good decisions.
+The point is to look at the data clearly and make better decisions.

 Track the trend, not the daily number.
 Weigh yourself the same way, same time, and look at the four-week direction.
 Keep a simple note of side effects and energy so you're not reconstructing three weeks of memory in a five-minute appointment.
 And be honest about the boring stuff, the missed protein and the skipped walks, because that's usually where the answer lives.

-For anyone just starting out, I'd point you to my piece on what happens at your first injection, because knowing the early pattern makes the follow-up conversation easier.
+For anyone just starting out, the education team points users to what happens at your first injection, because knowing the early pattern makes the follow-up conversation easier.
 If you want to understand the compounds themselves, the pages on tirzepatide walk through what the research shows.

-Most of all, don't wait for a scheduled appointment if something feels off.
-A quick message beats a month of worry.
+Most of all, do not wait for a scheduled appointment if something feels off.
+A quick message to the right support channel beats a month of worry.

 When to talk to someone